 This is a 10 module, 100 hour, 6-month certification program consisting of 7 required core modules.
 There are additional elective modules, 3 or more of which you can choose from based on your interests and needs.
-In addition to the core academic modules, the program includes an introduction mini-module and a marketing, business and personal development module all designed with your success in mind.
 The certification program is delivered completely online.
 The ability to access and complete all of the program requirements from the privacy of your home or office enables flexibility in the pursuit of learning.
 Practitioners can engage with a state of the art program where the content is accessible, affordable and convenient.

 We have designed the certificate program to be relevant and adaptable to all licensed health care practitioners including but not limited to: Medical Doctors, Osteopathic Physicians, Physician Assistants, Nurse Practitioners, Acupuncturists, Nurses, Dieticians, Nutritionists, Naturopathic Doctors, Doctor of Chiropractors, Clinical Nutritionists, Dentists and Psychologists.

 CPD credits are applied for with every course